bell-boy/bell-boy.github.io/_posts/2026-04-03-fnos-vs-unets-a-comparision.md

 In other words, The FNO $\mathcal{M}$ is trained so that for every $f$ in the dataset, $(\mathcal{M}f)(\mathbf{x})$ is as close to $g(\mathbf{x})$ as possible.

 This is particularly useful in applications such as solving partial differential equations (PDEs), where the input and output are functions that describe physical phenomena.
-For example, in fluid dynamics the input function could represent the initial conditions of a fluid flow, mapping $(x, y)$ coordinates to a scalar vorticity, while the output function could represent the velocity field at a later time.
+For example, in fluid dynamics the input function could represent the initial conditions of a fluid flow, mapping $(x, y)$ coordinates to a scalar vorticity, while the output function could represent the vorticity field at a later time.

 <figure>
   <img src="{{ site.baseurl }}/assets/images/fno-unet/vorticity.png" alt="semantic segmentation">
-  <figcaption>Placeholder caption describing the vorticity example.</figcaption>
+  <figcaption>A good example of a function to function problem</figcaption>
 </figure>

 The issue is that functions are typically represented in an _infinite-dimensional_ basis, which makes it difficult to apply traditional neural network architectures that are designed for finite-dimensional inputs and outputs.